PGMacDesign/PGMacTips/README.md

 ```

+Having trouble with Jitpack?
+[This link](https://jitpack.io/#pgmacdesign/PGMacUtilities) here will show what is going on with the current build as well as give you instructions on integrating Jitpack into your project.

 ## Nested Libraries

 This library utilizes many others within it.
 Below is a listing of all of the nested libraries this project utilizes under the hood.
 If you wish to use a class, method, or function that uses one of these other libraries, make sure to include it in your project.